 I walked up to the girl, gave her the remaining chocolate bar.
 Her eyes lit up.
 I quickly averted her eyes, took Divya’s hand and walked out of the mall.
 I’ve had my social experiment for the day, perhaps for a long time to come.
 As a 52 year old mother, holding my daughters hand, I had trouble deciding if the Government decision was right or wrong for someone else’s daughter.

-Author’s Note: I wrote this story for http://www.refreshbangalore.com.
+_________________________________________________________________Author’s Note: I wrote this story for http://www.refreshbangalore.com.
 The starting lines of the story were already published as a part of “kathe Korner”; that story needs to complete those lines.
 Those lines are the ones in italics.

 The winning Story is at: http://www.refreshbangalore.com/shortwinner.asp